 Even with the best of intentions, trying to lend a helping hand could actually cause more trouble for baby birds and their parents.
 Knowing what to look for when you see a baby bird is key to deciding whether or not you need to help.

 A hatchling is a featherless, downy baby bird, where a nestling is an incompletely feathered bird.
-Nestling and hatchlings shouldn’t be outside the nest.
+Hatchlings and nestlings shouldn’t be outside the nest.
 If you find them on the ground, you can try to return the bird back to his nest, which could be in a nearby tree, shrub or on the outside of a building.

 Fledglings are older, nearly fully feathered birds who are learning to fly and live out of the nest.
 When encountering these young birds, it’s important to be certain whether they truly require assistance.